 - Lot-to-lot texture changes despite using the same formula

-This is where disciplined incoming specifications, consistent suppliers, and tight in-process checks separate a stable program from a constant rework cycle.
+That’s where disciplined incoming specs, consistent suppliers, and tight in-process checks separate a stable program from constant rework.

 Acid is a critical step, not just a flavor note

-Acidulants are often treated as a late-stage flavor decision.
-In vegan gummies, acid impacts set behavior, texture, and long-term stability.
-The real manufacturing challenge isn’t “which acid tastes best”-it’s controlling when and how acid is added.
+Acidulants often get treated as a late-stage flavor decision.
+But in vegan gummies, acid impacts set behavior, texture, and long-term stability.
+The real manufacturing challenge isn’t which acid tastes best—it’s controlling when and how acid is added.

 Why timing matters

-If acid is added too early, too hot, or without proper dispersion, you can create localized reactions that show up as visible defects or texture inconsistency.
-On the line, this can look like sudden viscosity spikes, micro-lumping, or a gummy that sets unevenly from the outside in.
+Add acid too early, too hot, or without proper dispersion, and you get localized reactions that show up as visible defects or texture inconsistency.
+On the line, that means sudden viscosity spikes, micro-lumping, or a gummy that sets unevenly.

-Strong processes usually define acid addition with clear operating limits:
+A strong process defines acid addition with clear limits:

 - Acid solution strength (so dispersion is predictable)